Dr. Nguyen Thi Ngoc Minh believes that it is impossible to measure a child by their scores after each exam. (Photo: NVCC) |

-In primary school, my eldest son failed the exam to be selected for the school's excellent student team.
-He came home, smiling broadly and told his mother: "I failed the team, Mom."
-At that time, I didn't understand what it meant to be an excellent student or to be selected for the team, so I didn't feel sad about it.
+In primary school, my eldest son took the exam to select the school’s excellent student team and failed.
+He came home, smiling broadly and told his mother: “I failed the team, Mom.”
+At that time, I didn’t understand what it meant to be an excellent student or to be on the team, so I didn’t feel sad about it.

-In the summer of 5th grade, when I returned from the US, my child had failed all the middle schools.
+In the summer of 5th grade, when I returned from America, my child had failed all the middle schools.
 But he was still happy and carefree, not feeling sad at all.
-He bragged that his school had a lot of students, he did the test but made mistakes, which dragged his score down.
+He bragged that his school had a large number of students, he did the test but made mistakes, which dragged his score down.

-But when he faced challenges, I began to recognize in him the qualities of a mature man: honesty, self-respect, responsibility, determination and inner strength to overcome difficulties.
+But when he faced challenges, I began to see in him the qualities of a mature man: honesty, self-respect, responsibility, determination and inner strength to overcome difficulties.

 "It cannot be said that a child with 10 points is worth more than a child with 2 points.
 Therefore, if we only measure a child's entire maturity by exam scores, it is truly one-sided, shallow and blind." |

-I was happy to realize that the person inside my child had gradually emerged, becoming clearer and more stable.
-I felt that person inside throughout the journey of raising my child, and I also constantly cared for and nurtured that “personality tree”, but I also had countless times of doubt, anxiety, disappointment, and even deadlock.
+I am happy to realize that the person inside my child has gradually emerged, becoming clearer and stronger.
+I have felt that person inside throughout the journey of raising my child, and have constantly cared for and nurtured that “tree of personality”, but I have also had countless times of doubt, anxiety, disappointment, and even deadlock.

 How much joy and good things you have brought to others cannot be measured by numbers.
 It cannot be said that a child with 10 points is worth more than a child with 2 points.